Ravensbourne, Queensland: Demographics

+Education

+There are no schools in Ravensbourne.
+The nearest government primary schools are Crow's Nest State School in neighbouring Crows Nest to the north-west, Geham State School in Geham to the south-west, and Murphy's Creek State School in Murphys Creek to the south-west.
+The nearest government secondary schools are Crow's Nest State School (to Year 10), Highfields State Secondary College in Highfields to the south-west, and Lockyer District State High School in Gatton.

 Attractions

-There are several short walks along the Munro Tramway and a partially restored Shay locomotive is visible from Esk–Hampton Road near Ravensbourne National park.
+There are several short walks along the Munro Tramway and a partially restored Shay locomotive is visible from Esk–Hampton Road near Ravensbourne National Park.

 Picnic areas and several short walks can be found at Ravensbourne National Park and the Gus Beutel Lookout.

 Camping, kangaroos and water activities can be found at Cressbrook Dam and Perseverance Dam.